lorynmason/Booktivist/README.md

 ````
 ### Abstract:

-Booktivist is a solo project, I was given a random api and user to make an app for.
+Booktivist is a solo project, I was given a random api and user to make an app for, Taste Dive api and activist, I came up with Booktivist.
+The user can search for a book or author, the search results give infomation for what was searched and up to 20 book recommendations.
+The user can also find similar books for their recommendations and add books to their Must-Read List.

 ### Tech used: